JenanBayati-QM/JenanBayati-QM.github.io/index.md

 # Day 1 (30.08.2023)

-<b>My intership day started on Sunday, because working days in Qatar are from Sunday to Thursday.</b>
+<b>My</b>  intership day started on Sunday, because working days in Qatar are from Sunday to Thursday.

 I'm excited in a good way and I started working by doing background research on the museum itself, where I'm going to do my internship (Lusail Museum)